 Hardiness: Native from New York west to southeastern Nebraska, and south to northern Florida and eastern Texas.
 Will grow in USDA zones 5-9.

 Plant size: Grafted tree, about 1-2' tall with a well developed root system.
-Grown in a 5" x 12" tree pot.
+Grown in 1 gallon container.

 Shipping restrictions: None.